dask/distributed/docs/source/fine-performance-metrics.rst

 .. image:: images/fine-performance-metrics/bytes.png
    :alt: Fine Performance Metrics dashboard, unit=bytes

-The above gives us insights on spill/unspill activity (see :doc:`worker-memory`): in this workflow, in 99% of the cases there was enough RAM to accommodate all the data and it was unnecessary to retrieve it from disk; in other words we have a 99% *cache hit ratio*, which means that we would not get any benefit if we increased RAM, but we would likely start seeing slowdowns if we reduced it.
+The above gives us insights on spill/unspill activity (see :doc:`worker-memory`).
+In this workflow, in 99% of the cases there was enough RAM to accommodate all the data and it was unnecessary to retrieve it from disk; in other words we have a 99% *cache hit ratio*, which means that we would not get any benefit if we increased RAM, but we would likely start seeing slowdowns if we reduced it.